-A special discussion on the challenges of "datafied" societies societies pose to Official Statistics.
+In parallel to the 13th discussion, a special discussion was launched on the .challenges that our "datafied" societies pose to Official Statistics.
 This discussion follows the establishment in April 2022, during the IAOS bi-annual Conference, of the "Krakow Working Group".
 The main points arising from this discussion will constitute useful inputs to the deliberations of the Group.
 The Krakow Working Group will report on the advancement of its work at the IAOS Conference in Zambia in April 2023 and the ISI Congress in Ottawa in July 2023.